csiro-hydroinformatics/monthly-lstm-runoff/README.md

 This repository is the content for a [web site](https://csiro-hydroinformatics.github.io/monthly-lstm-runoff/) explaining how to reuse computational material used for the paper **Deep learning for monthly rainfall-runoff modelling: a comparison with classical rainfall-runoff modelling across Australia**

 <!-- The DOI for this site (not the paper!) is [![DOI](https://zenodo.org/badge/630693716.svg)](https://zenodo.org/badge/latestdoi/630693716) -->

+## Credits

+Contributions to this codebase by Peter Fitch and Jean-Michel Perraud.
+Conceptual inputs from Julien Lerat and Stephanie Clark.